qlova/ilang/Readme.md

 Documentation is minimal but take a look at the [Wiki](https://github.com/Qlova/ilang/wiki).
 The Rosetta Code [page](http://rosettacode.org/wiki/Category:I) may be helpful.
-Flick me an email (splizard @ splizard dot com) if you have any questions =)
+Flick me an email (splizard @ splizard dot com) if you have any questions.

 ## Types
-There are 13 types in the i language.
+These are all of the builtin types in the 'i' language.
+Each type has an associate set of symbols.
 ```
 number()
 rational()	\